Your cart is currently empty!

-We are going to share with you our hard-gained wisdom about LED lights that comes after years of experience along with some science approved advice for your facility on the best way to convert 400 watts Metal Halide to LED.
-So if you have a warehouse, parking lot, gym, manufacturing facility, shop or tennis court, we can show you how easy it is to convert from metal halide and high-pressure sodium fixtures to LED for indoor and outdoor lighting.
+We are going to share with you our hard-gained wisdom about LED lights that comes after years of experience along with some science-approved advice for your facility on the best way to convert a 400-watt Metal Halide to LED.
+So, if you have a warehouse, parking lot, gym, manufacturing facility, shop, or tennis court, we can show you how easy it is to convert from metal halide and high-pressure sodium fixtures to LED for indoor and outdoor lighting.